WSUB-LP

-The station has been assigned the WSUB-LP call letters by the Federal Communications Commission since February 9, 2011, and its nickname is "96.7 The Buzz."
+The station has been assigned the WSUB-LP call letters by the Federal Communications Commission since February 9, 2011, and is branded "96.7 The Buzz."

 History

-On February 7, 2004, this low-power FM station first signed on as WCTD-LP at 96.9 FM.
+On February 7, 2004, this low-power FM station first signed on as WCTD-LP on 96.9 MHz.
 The station aired an "all-disco all-the-time" music format.
 Branded as "96.9 The Party", the station's slogan was "You're always invited to our party."
 At sign-on, the station could be heard in parts of southwestern Rhode Island and southeastern Connecticut.
 When it signed on, this station was the only 24-hour disco station in the Northeastern United States.

 In December 2005, WCTD-LP changed call letters to WBLQ-LP after sister station WBLQ switched to WKIV as part of its three-year LMA arrangement with the "K-Love" station group.

-In March 2006, the station was granted a change in frequency from 96.9 MHz to 96.7 MHz to reduce interference caused by the then-recent move of WHBE (now WEHN) in East Hampton, New York, from 96.7 MHz to 96.9 MHz.
+In March 2006, the station was granted a change in frequency from 96.9 to 96.7 MHz to reduce interference caused by the then-recent move of WHBE (now WEHN) in East Hampton, New York, from 96.7 MHz to 96.9 MHz.